kentcdodds/dom-testing-library-with-anything/README.md

-# dom-testing-library with ANYTHING
+# DOM Testing Library with ANYTHING

-Anything you can render to the DOM, you can test with dom-testing-library.
+Anything you can render to the DOM, you can test with DOM Testing Library.

-This repo is a bunch of simple examples of using `dom-testing-library` to test a `Counter` component in various frameworks.
+This repo is a bunch of simple examples of using DOM Testing Library to test a `Counter` component in various frameworks.
 If your framework of choice is not listed here, please add it!